bevilacqua1996/basic-car-crud/README.md

 ``mvn verify``

 _Verify_ step will execute integration tests.
 To do that, a MongoDB container will be created on your local environment.
 If you don't have MongoDB image, it will be downloaded as well during the process.

+## Want to know more about?

+You can see more in the article that I have writen in Substack in this link: [Substack article]([https://pages.github.com/](https://bevilacqua96.substack.com/p/initialize-and-test-integration-between)https://bevilacqua96.substack.com/p/initialize-and-test-integration-between)